jonolt/mmusicc/test/data/music_lib/README.rst

 - A_flac and B__flac have identical structure and metadata
 - B_flac media stream is created with ffmpeg and without any arguments and custom metadata
 - C_flac uses files from B_flac with additional changes in metadata, artist_puddletag is missing
+- Test file metadata is manipulated with kid3 for the default files and ex falso for files with empty tags

 C_mp3 metadata changes
 """"""""""""""""""""""

 1)  - missing date
     - wrong album title ("wrong metadata, also date is missing")
     - composer tag ("should not be here")
+2)  - CD_01 got the default format
+    - CD_02 has the same tag keys that CD_01 that plus tah keys with empty values